ENERGY STORIES

 The Massachusetts Clean Energy Center has a web page that gives more details.

-This web site explains the science and engineering of induction for those who want to really understand how it works.
+This web site explains the science and engineering of induction for those who want to understand more about how it works.

 Update: